 Software as a service (SaaS) is as simple as using apps over the internet, such as Gmail and office tools.

 The SaaS payoff is that customers do not need to buy, maintain, or even install anything.
-All you need to access your applications is just an internet connection.
+Instead, all you need to access your applications is just an internet connection.

-Additionally, SaaS allows your organization to run-quickly with an app at the minimum cost possible.
+Additionally, SaaS allows your organization to sprint with an app at the minimum cost possible.

 With SaaS, it is goodbye to any software/hardware complicated management.